cryspen/hacl-packages/docs/reference/hacl/aead/chacha20poly1305.md

 `mlen` is the length of the input array `m`;
 the output ciphertext also has `mlen` bytes and is stored in `cipher`;
 the output tag has a length of 16 bytes and is stored in `mac`.
+Note that encryption and decryption can be executed in-place, i.e., `m` and `cipher` can point to the same memory.

 -------------------------------------------------------------------------------